daveshanley/vacuum/README.md

       - id: vacuum
 ```

-See the [hook config](./.pre-commit-hooks.yaml) here for details on what options the hook uses and what files it checks by default.
+See the [hook definition](./.pre-commit-hooks.yaml) here for details on what options the hook uses and what files it checks by default.

+If no filenames or more than one filename in your repository matches the default `files` pattern in the hook definition,
+the pattern needs to be overridden in your config so that it matches exactly one filename to lint at a time.
+To lint multiple files, specify the hook multiple times with the appropriate overrides.

 ## Build an interactive HTML report